TunedTeam/Tuned/README.md

 - [ ] Ability for user to listen to a 30-second preview of a song from the app
 - [ ] Artist page including artist different albums / songs
 - [ ] Diary to keep track on what songs user listened to on a specific date
+- [ ] User can make lists (add tracks / albums to a list for others to view)
+- [ ] User can see lists
+- [ ] User can comment / like a review or list of another user
+- [ ] User can follow other users

 ### 2. Screen Archetypes